Robo4607/Testing/README.md

 # Testing
 Testing and learning central

 Hey folks.
-This be the beginning of out Git Greatness.
+This be the beginning of our Git Greatness.

 We will be going with the practice that Chris mentioned, each of us gets a branch and you can make all the changes (commits) you want, however, you are to do that in your branch only and then if you think your code is ready then do a pull request on your branch to the master branch.